On the Signature of a Path in an Operator Algebra: Introduction

-where $\Delta^m_{s,t}:= \{t > t_{1} > \cdots > t_{m} > s\}$ is the $m$-dimensional simplex.
-Now, signatures of smooth paths support a one parameter family of topologies with respect to $\Phi$ is continuous.
-Complete spaces for these topologies contain Hölder paths together with the additional data of an \emph{abstract signature}.
+where $\Delta^n_{s,t}:= \{s < t_{1} < \cdots <t_{n} < t\}$ is the $n$-dimensional simplex.
+Signatures of smooth paths support a one-parameter family of topologies with respect to which $\Phi$ is continuous.
+Complete spaces for these topologies contain H\"older paths together with the additional data of an \emph{abstract signature}.
 These abstract signatures are called \emph{rough paths} and can alternatively be characterized by a set of algebraic and analytical properties.
-Indeed, a rough path is in particular the data (along with Hölder estimates) for each pair of times $s,t$ of an element $\mathbb{X}_{s,t}$ of a \emph{group} $(G, \star)$ included in the completed tensor space of $\mathbb{R}^n$ with the property that for each triple of times $s,u,t\in [0,1]^3$
+Indeed, a rough path is a two parameters function $(s,t)\to \mathbb{X}_{s,t}$ with values in a \emph{group} $(G, \circ)$, included in the completed tensor space of $\mathbb{R}^n$, with the property that for each triple of times $s,u,t\in [0,1]^3$

-The relations \eqref{eqn:Chen_rel} are usually called \emph{Chen's relation} after Kuo-Tsai Chen \cite{Chen54} and its secular work on homology of loop spaces.
-We refer the reader to the monograph \cite{Friz2020course} for a detailed exposition on rough path theory.
+The relations \eqref{eqn:Chen_rel} are usually called \emph{Chen's relation} after Kuo-Tsai Chen \cite{Chen54} and its secular work on the homology of loop spaces.
+We refer the reader to the monograph \cite{Friz2020course} for a detailed exposition of rough paths theory.